strongloop/strongloop.com2/_posts/2018-01-30-loopback-4-cli-controller.md

 $ npm i
 ```

-As of the time of this writing, the CLI template is a closer representation of the end goal than the original TodoController in `loopback4-example-getting-started`, so we're going to replace the existing TodoController (`todo.controller.ts`) with a new one.
+At the time of this writing, the CLI template is a closer representation of the end goal than the original TodoController in `loopback4-example-getting-started`, so we're going to replace the existing TodoController (`todo.controller.ts`) with a new one.
 Delete the controller from the controllers folder.
 Additionally, since this will break the existing test suite, we'll remove that as well.
 ```
 $ rm ./src/controllers/todo.controller.ts
 $ rm ./test/unit/controllers/todo.controller.test.ts
 ```

-Run the `lb4 controller` command and generate a replacement!
+Run the `lb4 controller` command and generate a replacement.
 ```
 $ lb4 controller
 ```

 At the prompt, enter the name of the controller.
-You don't need to add the word "Controller" at the end!
+You don't need to add the word "Controller" at the end.
 ```
 ?
 Controller class name: Todo
 ?
 What kind of controller would you like to generate?